-The Ruddiman Hypothesis: The Neolithic Revolution at 10,000 BP?
+The Ruddiman Hypothesis: The Neolithic Revolution at ~10,000 BP

 Both of these gases are potent greenhouse gases.
 The “Early Anthropocene” argument uses climate modeling to make the case that the collective developments associated with human agriculture were enough to forestall entering a glacial period.
-Further, this would mean that the climate changes we are experiencing today are simply a more rapid manifestation of climate changes resulting from technological innovations we made thousands of years ago.
+Further, this would mean that the climate changes we are experiencing today are simply a more rapid manifestation of climate changes resulting from technological innovations our ancestors made thousands of years ago.

 Is there a time when humans really made their mark in a more explosive manner?

 The Atomic Age: 1950 and the “Great Acceleration”